September harvest moon: Meaning and effects of the full moon on the zodiacs

 The moon determines the inner world of a person and, hence, is of great importance in astrology.
 This luminous celestial body is associated with deep emotions and feelings towards the world, and it is believed that the zodiacs’ moods change in tandem with the lunar phases.
-Find out if your sign is among the most affected in this September full or harvest moon period.
+This full moon is also the day of the Mid-Autumn Festival 2023, which sees Asians all over the world celebrating the time of year that the moon is at its brightest, and marks the end of the autumn harvest.
+Find out if your sign is among the most affected in this September full or harvest moon period in 2023.

 Harvest moon 2023: Peak illumination date and time